Start Your Intake

 After the session, you will be encouraged to explore metaphors, feelings, sensations, ideas, and symbols that arose during or after the session.
 I'll also encourage you to engage with what emerged during the experience during your day-to-day life.

 I frequently refer my clients to a medical practitioner for evaluation and prescription; however, some already work with a physician trained in prescribing Ketamine.
-Your conversation with the medical doctor will help inform the decision about your initial Ketamine dosage for KAP.
-Depending on the Medical doctor’s assessment and based on your specific needs and risk factors, your prescribing doctor may recommend that your initial dose(s) are taken under MD observation to ensure your safety as a suitable dose is determined.
+Your conversation with the medical doctor will help inform the decision about your initial Ketamine dosage for Ketamine Assisted Psychotherapy (KAP).
+Depending on the medical doctor’s assessment and based on your specific needs and risk factors, your prescribing doctor may recommend that your initial dose(s) are taken under MD observation to ensure your safety as a suitable dose is determined.
 Once you become familiar with working with this medicine and its effects on your body and mind, you might explore increasing your dose to encourage a deeper experience or decrease it due to sensitivity or changing needs in the therapeutic process.

 My clients are mailed their prescription from a local compounding pharmacy where it is created as sublingual doses to be self-administered.